 Unfortunately, as the food was beckoning and it was rather dark outside, I did not get the chance to see new look terrace in the sunshine.
 Though, I imagine the scenery is incredible with all the autumn hues and sunset reflections on the canal on days similar to that of the press launch.

-With mulled wine in the winter and ciders in the summer, I can see this outdoor terrace being very popular with locals in Milton Keynes.
+With mulled wine in the winter and ciders in the summer, I can see this outdoor terrace being very popular with local diners in Milton Keynes.

 Areas such as the outside terrace and the gin infusion table gave Adam and I a chance to mingle with our friends Nikki and Chris.